PatrickF1/fzf.fish/README.md

 ### Change the files searched

-To pass custom options to `fd` when it is executed to populate the list of files for search directory, set the `fzf_fd_opts` variable.
+To pass custom options to `fd` when it is executed to populate the list of files for Search Directory, set the `fzf_fd_opts` variable.
 For example, to include hidden files but not `.git`, put this in your `config.fish`:

 ```fish
 set fzf_fd_opts --hidden --exclude=.git